-No student is allowed to leave the school premises during the school sessions without permission from an appropriate member of staff.
+No student is allowed to leave the school premises during the school sessions without permission from parents and an appropriate member of staff.

 All students have to remain on the school premises during lunchtime.
-They can either have a school meal from the canteen or bring a packed lunch.
+They can either have a school meal from the cafeteria or bring a packed lunch.